 Mzee Jomo Kenyatta was the President of Kenya from independence in 1963 to his death in 1978, serving first as Prime Minister (1963–64) and then as President (1964–78).
 Kenyatta was a well-educated intellectual who authored several books, and is remembered as a Pan-Africanist.

 Daniel Toroitich arap Moi served as the second President of Kenya from 1978 to 2002.
 Prior to 1978, he served as the third Vice President of Kenya from 1967 to 1978.
 Moi was popularly known to Kenyans as "Nyayo", a Swahili word for "footsteps", as he often said he was following in the footsteps of the first President.
-He also earned the sobriquet “Professor of Politics”.

 Mwai Kibaki was the third President of Kenya, serving from December 2002 to April 2013.
+Mwai Kibaki was the third President of Kenya, serving from December 2002 to April 2013.
 He was previously Vice-President of Kenya for ten years from 1978 to 1988 under President Daniel Toroitich arap Moi.